vdaas/vald/docs/api/status.md

 ## INVALID_ARGUMENT

-`INVALID_ARGUMENT` means something wrong in the request configuration.
+`INVALID_ARGUMENT` means something wrong in the request argument.

 Services that return status are all services.
-If you get this code, please verify your request is correct.
+If you get this code, please verify your request payload is correct.

 ## DEADLINE_EXCEEDED